LIT-Protocol/docs/docs/resources/ceramicExample.md

 ### Looking for Support from the Ceramic Team?

-Developers are encouraged to join the Ceramic community, engage with members from the Ceramic team, and ask for help along their development journey!
+Developers are encouraged to join the Ceramic community, engage with members of the Ceramic team, and ask for help along their development journey!
 Here are a few ways to get in touch:

 - Join the [Forum](https://forum.ceramic.network/) to ask questions and receive support
 - Join the [Discord](https://discord.com/invite/ceramic) to chat directly with both community members and the Ceramic team